ATARI VCS/2600 FAQ

 A: Eduardo has done this, you can see some pictures and general instructions here.

-A: The Aug 1988 (Vol 7, Num 4) Antic Magazine contained an article called First look: Inside the XE Game System: Hardware surprises revealed.
+A: The Aug 1988 (Vol 7, Num 4) of Antic contained an article called First look: Inside the XE Game System: Hardware surprises revealed.
 It described the conversion:

 To modify the Sega gun for the Atari, you'll have to cut off the incompatible connector.
 The wires must be stripped back and soldered into an Atari joystick connector as follows: